Galacringe/GalaKrond-jkr0404/README.md

 Yeah its me Lazist Student :((

-Trying to Learn/Make Unity Racing Games / Boj aka baekjoon to C++ ( PS )

-I made Steam AutoTrader - https://youtu.be/CD5xCUxTobI See His tutorial it's Freaking nice
+You should do what you should do, also I should do what I should d but I dont damn.
+Hot Wheels Collector, Average JDM Fanboy
+C# (Unity) / Java(Minecraft) / Python

-Annnd I opened the blog (Korean) https://devgarlic.tistory.com/
+I opened the blog (Korean) https://devgarlic.tistory.com/

 Anyways Thanks for visit My Profile, and Have a nice Day